bishal9095/LIMS_automation/README.md

  * Selenium: Web automation framework for browser interaction.

- * Excel (openpyxl): For data storage and organization in Excel files.
+ * Excel (pandas): For data storage and organization in Excel files.

  * WebDriver (Chrome): Selenium-compatible browser for automated navigation.